 Teaching

-Lise works in schools through the Ontario Arts Council’s Artists in Education program.
-She is available to work in schools, galleries or museums, libraries, or even people's homes, designing cross-curricular and age-appropriate lessons.
+Lise has worked in Ontario schools for many years through the Ontario Arts Council’s Artists in Education program, and Learning through the Arts.
+She is available to work in schools, galleries, museums, or libraries, designing cross-curricular and age-appropriate lessons.

 Some samples of student works